worldflora/wfo-docs/docs/rhakhis/index.md

 **valid** \- use this when you know a name meets the requirements set out in the Code.
 Only valid names can be placed in the classification as an accepted taxon.

-We plan to bring in the Conserved and Rejected statuses through as a batch update this is still in the work plan of as April 2023.

 ### Author string

 Should follow the Standard Form abbreviation.